Miron Grindea

 Miron Grindea (31 January 1909 – 18 November 1995) was a Romanian-British literary journalist and the editor of ADAM International Review, a literary magazine published for more than 50 years.
 In 1984, ADAM was said to be "the world's longest surviving literary magazine".
 Its title was an acronym for "Arts, Drama, Architecture and Music".

 Biography

 Born Mondi Miron Grunberg in the town of Târgu Ocna, Kingdom of Romania, he moved with his Jewish family after the First World War to the capital of Romania, Bucharest.
-Having studied humanities at the University of Bucharest and at the Sorbonne in Paris, Miron Grindea from 1929 began reviewing music and literature for the Jewish cultural review ADAM and became its co-editor in 1936.
+Having studied humanities at the University of Bucharest and at the Sorbonne in Paris, France, Miron Grindea from 1929 began reviewing music and literature for the Jewish cultural review ADAM and became its co-editor in 1936.
 That same year, he married the pianist Carola Rabinovici (1914–2009); their daughter Nadia was also to become a pianist.
 Grindea and his wife arrived in Britain in September 1939, two days before the outbreak of the Second World War, and he was soon employed in the BBC’s European Intelligence Section at Bush House, London.